 God has blessed us far beyond what any of us could have imagined!

 In 1993, NICS began to launch new schools throughout Asia.
 In addition, some existing schools joined the network.
 Schools were then added in Indonesia, Singapore, East Asia, and Japan.
-Presently NICS has fifteen schools in Korea, Indonesia, Singapore, Brazil, Peru, Kosova, Japan, East Asia, Kenya, Turkey, Bolivia, Malaysia, and the USA (headquarters for NorthStar Academy, our online school).
+Presently NICS has sixteen schools in Korea, Indonesia, Singapore, Brazil, Peru, Kosova, Japan, East Asia, Kenya, Turkey, Bolivia, Malaysia, Tanzania, and the USA (headquarters for NorthStar Academy, our online school).

 oasis international schools